Tsundzukani Bright Eye's Daycare Centre

 Acornoek, Mpumalanga, South Africa

 According to Ms. Nyango the Daycare Centre’s mission is to academically prepare the young children from surrounding rural communities so that they will be able to be successful in the modern world of today.
 In order to efficiently accomplish this task, they must be able to develop a strong foundation, thus brightening their future with various basic skills.
 Simultaneously they will also learn their culture, customs, history and religion.
 She strongly believes that indigenous rural children must get an equal education as those who live in the urban areas of the country.
+"People from this community has been very supportive and I'm truly grateful for that," she said.

 The Centre is also used as a venue for the community’s official meetings and events thus making it even more precious and useful to the village of Acornoek.

 According to Ms. Nyango the Daycare Centre’s mission is to academically prepare the young children from surrounding rural communities so that they will be able to be successful in the modern world of today.
 In order to efficiently accomplish this task, they must be able to develop a strong foundation, thus brightening their future with various basic skills.
 Simultaneously they will also learn their culture, customs, history and religion.
 She strongly believes that indigenous rural children must get an equal education as those who live in the urban areas of the country.
+"People from this community has been very supportive and I'm truly grateful for that," she said.

 The Centre is also used as a venue for the community’s official meetings and events thus making it even more precious and useful to the village of Acornoek.